jkerai1/SoftwareCertificates/Manipulated Exes For Testing/ReadMe.md

 # Post-Testing:

+Note that the certificate is NOT valid as the hash has changed
 Ensure SmartScreen is enabled, if you force users to use edge even better
-Ensure UAC blocks Applications with Revoked Certificates: https://learn.microsoft.com/en-us/troubleshoot/windows-client/identity/uac-blocks-elevation-executable-apps
+Ensure UAC blocks Applications with Revoked/Invalid Certificates: https://learn.microsoft.com/en-us/troubleshoot/windows-client/identity/uac-blocks-elevation-executable-apps
 Ideally set UAC control to highest  - *Detection Oppurtunity*: Monitor UAC Bypass techniques

 When you upload a cert to MDE it also uploads the hash that was signed by cert which also blocks the hash which adds extra layer to Cert Removal Attack - however hash based blocking is not scalable